 Read the monologue out loud.
 In your character’s voice.

 Then, if you wish, go back to your notes and write your character’s story, hearing his voice, listening to her tale.
 Add sketches, if you like, or musical notes . . . let the story lead you.

 The characters you encounter may surprise you, or they may feel utterly familiar.
 In exploring their stories, you explore your own.
 And you also explore the relationship between you.

-The stories that you weave in your daily life–the ways in which you think and feel about yourself; your relationships with the people you love, are indifferent to, or can’t stand to be with; your relationship to your work, your creativity, your heart . . . all of these stories are based on the stories you carry within your body.
-As you explore this inner terrain, and listen deeply to the stories that are held there, the world will transform around you.
-That’s the magic of stories: story-listening; story-telling.
+The stories that you weave in your daily life — the ways in which you think and feel about yourself; your relationships with the people around you; your relationship to your work, your creativity, your heart — all of these are based on the stories you carry within your own body.
+As you listen deeply to the stories that are held there — as you honor them, release them, reshape them into the stories you want to bring to life — your world will transform around you.
+That’s the magic of story.

 I wish you all the blessings of a rich and bountiful harvest of stories.